Consensys/doc.goquorum/docs/Reference/API-Methods.md

   [byte string](https://github.com/ethereum/wiki/wiki/Solidity,-Docs-and-ABI) containing the associated data of the message, or in the case of a contract-creation transaction, the initialization code

-!!! note

-    `input` cannot co-exist with `data` if they are set to different values.

 * `nonce`: *number* - (optional) integer of a nonce; allows you to overwrite your own pending transactions that use the same nonce